Shopify Inc.

 Cash vs Debt

 With $5.74B in cash and $179.0M in debt, SHOP maintains more liquidity than leverage.
 This favorable balance sheet position can be an asset when capital markets become less accommodating.
-Free cash flow comes in at $1.26B, providing flexibility for reinvestment, buybacks, or dividends.
-Consistent free cash flow generation is often considered a sign of operational health.
+The company generates $1.26B in free cash flow annually, which funds everything from R&D to shareholder returns without needing external financing.
 Return on equity stands at 11.3%, which is decent for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
 An ROA of 9.6% suggests reasonable efficiency in deploying the company's asset base.
 Revenue has grown from $5.60B (2022) to $11.56B (2025), reflecting a 106% increase over the period.